 The clawback adjustment is capped so that the extra tax payable cannot exceed the amount of the grant you received.

-For further information about how this amount is calculated, go to www.ato.gov/randdtaxincentive for our fact sheet Research and development tax incentive - clawback adjustment.
+For further information about how this amount is calculated, go to ato.gov.au/randdtaxincentive and see Research and development tax incentive - clawback adjustment.

 Gross tax

 Write at B the total of amounts at T1 and M.